grscwf/twin-mt/nero-paths.md

     - To keep the dead-end short, Nero loses the ring entirely if he's holding it, not wearing it, when hunted into another room.
     - TODO: This still might be too frustrating?
-Add generous hints on this failure path, or maybe simplfiy the puzzle by removing the door delay entirely.
+Add generous hints on this failure path, or maybe simplify the puzzle by removing the door delay entirely.
 - This is the complete list of steps needed to escape:
   - (1) Read journal, to find out about the gem in blob.